 Skin disorders can be treated with the help of a dermatologist — a doctor that specializes in diagnosing and treating skin disorders.
 If you are experiencing the uncomfortable symptoms of a skin condition, contact your dermatologist or primary care doctor to learn what treatment options are available to you.

-This article first appeared in the September 2019 edition of the HealthPerks newsletter.
+This article first appeared in the September 2019 edition of the HealthPerks newsletter and was updated in November 2023.